bennygdev/rewwwind/README.md

     - Owner has the ability to add any role-level accounts
 - Customer Chat
     - Use of socket to faciliate communication between admin (as support representative) and customer
+    - Typing indicators
     - Ability to save and summarise chat conversation, and view it later (Chat summary by Gemini AI)
+    - Ability to compensate vouchers to customers
 - Chat with AI
     - Ability to chat with AI, which will provide product recommendations and store-related inquiries.
 (Using Gemini AI)
 - Newsletter